imagej/imagej.github.io/_pages/2015-10-27_-_TrackMate_v2.8.0_released.md

 ### TrackMate honors ImageJ thread configuration.

-To configure how many threads TrackMate can use, Go the the *Edit \> Options \> Memory & Threads ....* menu item.
+To configure how many threads TrackMate can use, Go the the *Edit &gt; Options &gt; Memory & Threads ....* menu item.

 ### TrackScheme acknowledges the spot radius setting when capturing thumbnails.